- rank (v.)

 - 1570s, "arrange in lines;" 1590s, "put in order, classify; assign a rank to," from rank (n.).
 Related: Ranked; ranking.

 - rank (n.)

-- early 14c., "row, line series;" c.1400, a row of an army, from Old French renc, ranc "row, line" (Modern French rang), from Frankish *hring or some other Germanic source (cf. Old High German hring "circle, ring"), from Proto-Germanic *khrengaz "circle, ring" (see ring (n.1)).
+- early 14c., "row, line series;" c.1400, a row of an army, from Old French renc, ranc "row, line" (Modern French rang), from Frankish *hring or some other Germanic source (compare Old High German hring "circle, ring"), from Proto-Germanic *hringaz "circle, ring, something curved" (see ring (n.1)).

 Meaning "a social division, class of persons" is from early 15c.
 Meaning "high station in society" is from early 15c.
 Meaning "a relative position" is from c.1600.

 - rank (adj.)